mreijnde/Frames/README.md

 # Frames

 ## Purpose of the project
 **Frames** is a package that introduces a new kind of data type for Matlab.
+Demo: [html/framesDemo.html](https://htmlpreview.github.io/?https://github.com/benjamingaudin/Frames/blob/main/html/framesDemo.html)

 This data type (or _class_) can help when working with homogeneous data that are referenced by column and index identifiers (like time series which have variable and observation names).